-Hip pain may appear in a number of less severe ways, including:
+Hip pain may appear in several less severe ways, including:

-- The discomfort that eases with certain positions, such as standing, but becomes worse in others such as lying on your side
+- The discomfort that eases with certain positions, like standing, but becomes worse in others, like lying on your side;

-- Feeling relief through gentle exercise like walking that loosens tight muscles, but is aggravated by excessive exercise or repetitive motions
+- Feeling relief through gentle exercise like walking loosens tight muscles but is aggravated by excessive activity or repetitive motions.

-If your hip pain isn’t relieved in a few days with rest, over-the-counter pain medicines, and ice or heat, visit at Redefine Healthcare for treatment.
+If your hip pain isn’t relieved in a few days with rest, over-the-counter pain medicines, and ice or heat, visit our New Jersey hip pain specialists at Redefine Healthcare for treatment.
 A long list of potential problems may contribute to your hip pain, so be as open and honest as possible with your doctor regarding your symptoms.
-If the pain becomes intense and is accompanied by swelling, fever, chills, deformity of the joint or an inability to stand or move your leg, seek immediate medical attention.
+If the pain becomes intense and occurs together with swelling, fever, chills, deformity of the joint, or an inability to stand or move your leg, seek immediate medical attention.

-The good news is that most hip pain treatment involves a combination of self-care, physical therapy and medication.
+The good news is that most hip pain treatment involves a combination of self-care, physical therapy, and medication.
 Surgery is rarely needed.
-Your New Jersey joint specialist begins with conservative treatments.
+Your hip specialist like Dr. Eric D. Freeman in NJ begins with conservative treatments.
 Treatment for hip pain includes:

 - Activity modification.
 Cease certain activities to allow your body time to heal.
-Limit golfing, tennis, contact sports and possibly even climbing stairs until your hip pain recedes.
-This is especially helpful hip flexor pain treatment.
+Limit golfing, tennis, contact sports, and possibly even climbing stairs until your hip pain recedes.
+Abstention from specific activities is especially helpful for hip flexor pain treatment.

 - Assistive devices.
-Even young people with repetitive motion injuries to their hips may require assistive walking devices, such as canes, crutches or walkers for the short-term.
+For the short term, even young people with repetitive motion injuries to their hips may require assistive walking devices, such as canes, crutches, or walkers.

 - R.I.C.E.
-Most athletes are aware of the healing method that includes rest, ice, compression and elevation.
-Use this treatment until you can check with your doctor about a diagnosis.
+Most athletes know the healing method that includes rest, ice, compression, and elevation.
+Use this hip pain treatment until you can check with your doctor about a diagnosis.

 - Physical therapy.
 PT provides you with knowledge about proper movement and lifting techniques, administers therapeutic massage and manipulation, and teaches strengthening and stretching exercises to provide the best support possible for compromised muscles or joints.